dougeby/IntuneDocs/intune/scep-libraries-apis.md

 - The Trusted Root Certificate of the Certificate Authority
 - Certificate attributes, and more

 Devices that check-in with Intune are assigned the SCEP profile, and are configured with these parameters.
-A dynamically generated SCEP password is created by Intune, and then assigned to the device.
+A dynamically generated SCEP challenge password is created by Intune, and then assigned to the device.

-This password contains details about the parameters expected in the certificate signing request (CSR) that the device issues to the SCEP server.
-The password also includes the challenge expiration time.
-Intune encrypts the information, signs the encrypted blob, and then packages these details into the SCEP password.
+This challenge contains the dynamically generated challenge password and details about the parameters expected in the certificate signing request (CSR) that the device issues to the SCEP server.
+It also includes the challenge expiration time.
+Intune encrypts the information, signs the encrypted blob, and then packages these details into the SCEP challenge password.

-Devices contacting the SCEP server to request a certificate then give this SCEP password.
-This password must pass validation for the SCEP server to issue a certificate to the device.
-When an SCEP password is validated, the following checks happen:
+Devices contacting the SCEP server to request a certificate then give this SCEP challenge password.
+The SCEP server sends the CSR and encrypted SCEP challenge password to Intune for validation.
+This challenge password and CSR must pass validation for the SCEP server to issue a certificate to the device.
+When an SCEP challenge is validated, the following checks happen:

 - Validates the signature of the encrypted blob
 - Validates that the challenge hasn't expired